 The reverse mortgage is a non-recourse loan.

 1. Selling the Home: She has the option to sell the property.
-If the home’s equity is depleted and neither you nor any other heirs are inclined to keep it, your mother or the heirs can opt to sell the home for 95% of its current market value.
+If the home’s equity is depleted and neither you nor any other heirs are inclined to keep it, your mother or the heirs can sell the home for 95% of its current market value.
 This is a unique feature of reverse mortgages, allowing for a sale at a reduced price, which can be particularly beneficial in a market downturn.

 Some borrowers can find their loan balance exceeding their home’s current market value.
 However, this situation does not inherently negate the benefits of a reverse mortgage.
 Borrowers in this scenario have received funds exceeding their home’s worth and had the opportunity to live in their property for years without mortgage payments.

-Under the reverse mortgage agreement, borrowers are not obligated to pay beyond the home’s current market value when the loan amount exceeds the home’s value.
 The insurance paid to HUD provides a safety net, allowing homeowners to receive funds beyond the value of their home, avoid interest payments, and ensure there are no financial claims against them or their heirs.
 This aspect of reverse mortgages offers significant financial relief, allowing for a mortgage-free living experience.

 Stability and Protection